trailofbits/algo/README.md

     - Run the command `git clone https://github.com/trailofbits/algo.git` to create a directory named `algo` containing the Algo scripts.

-3. **Install Algo's core dependencies.** Algo requires that Python 3 and one supporting package are installed on your system.
+3. **Install Algo's core dependencies.** Algo requires that **Python 3** and at least one supporting package are installed on your system.

     - **macOS:** Apple does not provide Python 3 with macOS.
 There are two ways to obtain it:
         * Use the [Homebrew](https://brew.sh) package manager.
 After installing Homebrew install Python 3 by running `brew install python3`.